 The Department of Central Management Services (CMS) administers the health insurance benefits available to retirees under the State of Illinois Insurance Program or the College Insurance Program (CIP).
-Eligible annuitants may be covered under the TRAIL program (see page 11).
+Eligible annuitants may be covered under the TRAIL program (see the previous section).

-The most current benefits, premiums, and policies are available at cms.gov.
+The most current benefits, premiums, and policies are available online.
 Contact CMS at 800-442-1300 with any questions.